bcgov/mds/docs/verifiable_credentias.md

 Traction is configured to call the Core-api with HTTP requests when protocol events happen.
 Should these need to be reviewed or changed, navigate to the Tenant UI of the environment you want to view/change and navigate to `/tenant/settings` through the upper right wallet avatar.

-## IMPORTANT NOTE:
+### IMPORTANT NOTE:

 Traction supports a webhook_key attribute to access protected endpoints, however the MDS webhook urls are currently unprotected, meaning malicious requests could cause issues.
 This should be reviewed and rectified immediately [MDS-5601](https://bcmines.atlassian.net/browse/MDS-5601)

 ### Core-api Environment Variables

-Example Environment Variables

-These values could be used for local development, however you will not receive webhooks back from Traction unless you create a public tunnel (like NRGROK) and set tractions with that webhook url.

-These connnect to Dev Traction.
+Example Environment Variables these connnect to Dev Traction.

 ```
 TRACTION_HOST=https://traction-tenant-proxy-dev.apps.silver.devops.gov.bc.ca